Article written by

 Most MS diagnoses are based in part on MRI results over time.
 After a diagnosis of MS is made, most people continue to receive regular scans to track whether or how quickly the disease is progressing.

-The evoked potentials (EP) test measures electrical activity in the brain in response to specific stimuli.
+An evoked potentials (EP) test is sometimes conducted as part of the diagnosis process for MS. EP measures electrical activity in the brain in response to specific stimuli.
 During an EP test, wires are placed on the scalp in certain areas.
 The doctor or nurse will then provide stimuli such as light, sound, or physical sensations as the test records brain activity, checking for areas where electrical conduction is slower due to demyelination.
 EP tests are usually painless.

 EP tests can help confirm MS by revealing the extent and location of lesions that do not produce symptoms and may not be detectable by other tests.

 The CNS is bathed in a liquid called cerebrospinal fluid, or CSF.
 CSF cushions and protects the brain and spinal cord, circulates nutrients, and removes waste from the CNS.
 CSF analysis is a useful tool in diagnosing many neurological conditions.